International students

 Your health entitlements and health insurance

-Registering with a doctor and a dentist can take some so it’s important that you do this as soon as possible when you arrive in Leeds.
-Our healthcare pages will give you information about the UK health system, what healthcare will be free and what you will need to pay for depending on your visa status.
+Registering with a doctor and a dentist can take some time, so it’s important that you do this as soon as possible when you arrive in Leeds.
+Our medical services pages will give you information about the UK health system, what healthcare will be free and what you’ll need to pay for depending on your visa status.

 Working during study